stefanofoti/musa/docs/Architecture.md

   &nbsp;"ID4":5<br/>
   &nbsp;}]<br/>

 Please notice that from Record 1 we can deduce that the user beaconID_0 did not move from artwork "ID1".
-Thanks to duplicates in the list we can have an understanding of the path the user is following while visiting the museum, so we can appreciate the fact a user can come back to look at a certain artwork again; in other words we take care also of this kind of details.<br/>
+Thanks to duplicates in the list we can have an understanding of the path the user is following while visiting the museum, so we can appreciate the fact a user can come back to look at a certain artwork again; in other words, we take care also of this kind of details.<br/>
-*Not impletemented for the final delivery*: when a user terminates his tour, the list corresponding to him is saved to the Google Doc that is the dataset for the machine learning algorithm, together with the profile of the user for further tuning of the tours (using this data we can understand which pieces of art were most liked by a specific type of user).<br/>
+*Not implemented for the final delivery*: when a user terminates his tour, the list corresponding to him is saved to the Google Doc that is the dataset for the machine learning algorithm, together with the profile of the user for further tuning of the tours (using this data we can understand which pieces of art were most liked by a specific type of user).<br/>

 #### Frontend

-If a user decides he only wants to help collect data, the only thing that MuSa will do is to send beacons, and all the work will be done by the rest of the architecture described in a completely transparent way for the user, who will not be disturbed in the slightest.<br/>
+If a user decides he only wants to help collect data, the only thing that MuSa will do is essentially send beacons, and all the work will be done by the rest of the architecture described in a completely transparent way for the user, who will not be disturbed in the slightest.<br/>
 If a user wants to follow MuSa for a personalized tour, the application firstly will present the visitor with a survey to outline his profile.
-Once the type of user is identified, MuSa asks for the backend an appropriate tour, which will be fetched from the backend, where all the tours are stored (at least, for our demo), and will propose it to the user.
-During the itinerary the frontend, in addition to periodically send beacons, will periodically ask the backend for information about the user's current location (the last piece of art visited), and interaction will be dealt accordingly.<br/>
+Once the type of user is identified, MuSa asks for the backend an appropriate tour, which will be fetched from it, where all the tours are stored (at least, for our demo), and will propose it to the user.
+During the itinerary, the frontend, in addition to periodically send beacons, can ask the backend for information about the user's current location (the nearest piece of art), and the interaction will be dealt with providing information about it..<br/>

 #### From an Angular web-app to an Android application

 Even if at the beginning we expected to expose the frontend through an Angular web-app, it has been necessary to move towards an Android application, due to some problems.
-The main problem has been that using beacons was not easy at all through a web app, beacause for example every time that a user proceeded to a new artwork, he was asked to authorize the board to receive beacons, making the use of the user's device too intense and annoying.
-Fortunately, in one of our questionnaires we asked to people if they have been disposed to download an app at their arrive to the museum for having better perfomances, and they answered in an enough positive way. <br/>
+The main problem has been that using beacons was not easy at all through a web app: for example, every time that a user encountered a new board, he was explicitly asked to authorize the board to receive beacons, making the user's experience too intense and annoying.
+Fortunately, in one of our questionnaires, we asked people if they would download an app at their arrival to the museum for having better performances, and they answered in enough positive way. <br/>
 <div align="center"><img src="src/architecture/app_question.png"/></div>

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Cloud

-Microsoft Azure is a crowded place: here we can find the IoT Hub, the Event Hub, our application code, backend and frontend, with its database and the (*not implemented*) machine learning algorithm.<br/>
+Microsoft Azure is a crowded place: here we can find the IoT Hub, the Event Hub, our application code, backend, and frontend, with its database and the (*not implemented*) machine learning algorithm.<br/>
 In a real deployment, the database contains information about the pieces of art and when the application needs to present the user a tour or details about an artwork, it will make a query to it.
-In our demo, the informations are stored in the DbContext, that take cares also to provide them to the application.<br/>
+In our demo, the information is stored in the DbContext, which also takes care also to provide them to the application.<br/>
-(*Not implemented*) Azure Machine Learning takes as input the dataset saved on the Google Doc, elaborates it creating the tours for the different type of users (the personas we identified) and pushes them into the database of the application.
+(*Not implemented*) Azure Machine Learning takes as input the dataset saved on the Google Doc, elaborates it creating the tours for the different types of users (the personas we identified), and pushes them into the database of the application.
 It runs as a batch.
 <br/>

 ------------------------------------------------------------------------------------------------------------------------------------------------------